 Attention Restoration Theory (1989) suggests that individuals who spend more time in nature will have better cognitive functioning.
 This is due to the intensive or prolonged use of directed attention, the kind that requires effort, and leads to the fatigue of the mechanisms that serve it.
 Consequences of being in a state of mental fatigue can include: inaccuracy, irritability, incivility, and impulsivity.
 Restorative experiences can include the clearing up of mental noise, replenishment of directed attention capacity, and enhanced ability to reflect on issues of importance.
 Natural environments are believed to be especially effective as rich restorative settings (Kaplan, Kaplan, & Ryan, 1998; (Kuo, Bacaicoa, and Sullivan, 1998; Taylor, Wiley, Kuo, and Sullivan, 1998; Korpela, Hartig, Kaiser, and Fuhrer, 2001; Kaplan, 2001; Kuo and Sullivan, 2001).

-The Stress Reduction theory (1983), developed by Roger Ulrich suggests that nature has a significant effect on emotional and physiological functioning.
+Stress Reduction theory (1983), developed by Roger Ulrich suggests that nature has a significant effect on emotional and physiological functioning.
 Ulrich suggests that individuals are predisposed to find non-threatening interactions with nature stimuli relaxing and that exposure has a substantial impact upon the parasympathetic nervous system, which is responsible for feelings of relaxation and contribute to enhanced wellbeing.
 Ulrich’s work was foundational because it showed a connection to the restorative ability of nature, even when individuals are not in direct contact with the environment.
-In their research, Berman, Jonides, & Kaplan (2008) demonstrated that nature has an effect on restoration and cognition through both direct and indirect interactions with natural stimuli as well..
+In their research, Berman, Jonides, & Kaplan (2008) demonstrated that nature has an effect on restoration and cognition through both direct and indirect interactions with natural stimuli as well.

 The primary assumption that these theories offer is that nature has an important impact on wellness and health.
 The Fresno County gardens operate as holistic centers providing additional opportunities, which have been researched to be effective for contributing to wellness including social interactions (Kweon, Sullivan & Wiley, 1998; Perrins-Margalis, Rugletic, Schepis, Stepanski, & Walsh 2000); community involvement (Perrins-Margalis, Rugletic, Schepis, Stepanski, & Walsh 2000); peer support, skill development, health education, and physical exercise (Ulrich & Parsons, 1992; Kweon, Sullivan & Wiley, 1998; Rodiek, 2002) .